 RESTCONF uses a simple algorithmic mapping from YANG to URI syntax to identify the target resource of a retrieval or edit operation.
 A client can construct operations or scripts using a predictable syntax, based on the YANG data definitions.
-The target resource URI can reference a data resource instance, or the datastore itself (to retrieve the entire datastore or create a top-level data resource instance).
-CoMI uses a 30-bit YANG hash value (based on the YANG data node path identifier strings) to identify schema nodes in the target resource URI and in the payload.
+The target resource URI can reference a data resource instance, or the data-store itself (to retrieve the entire data-store or create a top-level data resource instance).
+CoMI uses a compression algorithm to reduce the size of the data-node instance identifier (see Section 2.2.